 All nuclear medicine faculty members are board-certified in nuclear medicine and in either internal medicine, pathology, or diagnostic radiology, and are leaders in their field with extensive publications in multiple areas including but not limited to PET and PET/CT and SPECT and SPECT/CT in the evaluation of neurologic, cardiovascular and oncologic disorders.
 Numerous research programs are ongoing in the Division of Nuclear Medicine, as well as collaboration with other divisions in the Vanderbilt Department of Radiology and the Vanderbilt University Institute of Imaging Sciences.

 In addition to the Nuclear Medicine clinical faculty, the Nuclear Medicine Program is supported by:

-James A. Patton, Ph.D., Director of Nuclear Medicine Physics
+- James A. Patton, Ph.D., Professor of Radiology & Radiological Sciences

 The Nuclear Medicine and PET/CT clinical service is supported by a well trained staff of technologists certified by the Nuclear Medicine Technologist Certification Board.
 The Radiology nursing staff also rotates trough nuclear medicine to assist with administration of medications.

 We also offer a Nuclear Medicine Residency Program and a Nuclear Medicine Technology Program.
 There are more than 15 nuclear medicine clinical conferences monthly as well as numerous collaborative clinical and research conferences complemented by an extensive nuclear medicine library with teaching files and computerized instruction.